MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-revalue-account-balances.md

 > [!NOTE]
 > Revaluation doesn’t provide the ability to apply or unapply entries, like you can with customer and vendor ledger entries.
 Adjustments happen on a balance per currency basis.

-## <a name="revaluate-accounts-vs-customer-and-vendor-exchange-rate-adjustments"></a>Revaluate accounts vs. customer and vendor exchange rate adjustments
+## Revaluate accounts vs. customer and vendor exchange rate adjustments

 Revaluation simplifies the task of adjusting G/L account balances.
 The feature revaluates the balance per currency per G/L account much like you do for adjustments to G/L accounts that are linked to bank accounts.
 If you use a G/L account to track multiple assets, consider using a vendor or customer account instead.